yuyangzhan-econ/yuyangzhan-econ.github.io/_pages/research.md

 Independent Research
 {: .paper-meta}

-*What changes will occur in the land transfer behavior of local officials when the cost of directly manipulating data increases?*
+What changes will occur in the land transfer behavior of local officials when the cost of directly manipulating data increases?
+{: .paper-meta}

 <details>
   <summary>Abstract</summary>